The Princess Switch: Plot

 A week before Christmas, Stacy’s assistant and best friend, Kevin tells her that he has secretly entered her in a prestigious baking competition in the Kingdom of Belgravia.
-Initially reluctant, she agrees to go to Belgravia with Kevin and his daughter Olivia after a brief encounter with her ex-boyfriend and his new girlfriend.
+Initially reluctant, Stacy agrees to go there with Kevin and his daughter Olivia after a brief encounter with her ex-boyfriend and his new girlfriend.

-At the competition, she runs into her rival Brianna, who stains her apron.
-In a dressing room, Stacy runs into Lady Margaret Delacourt, Duchess of Montenaro and fiancée of Crown Prince Edward of Belgravia, and they realize they look exactly like each other.
+At the competition space, Stacy runs into her culinary school rival Brianna, who deliberately stains her apron.
+In the dressing room, she then runs into Lady Margaret Delacourt, Duchess of Montenaro and fiancée of Crown Prince Edward of Belgravia.
+They are both shocked to realize they look exactly like each other.

 Desperate for time out of the spotlight and to try an ordinary life, Margaret suggests to Stacy that they switch places for two days, then switch back before the competition and her and Edward's wedding.
-Initially reluctant, Stacy eventually accepts, especially after Lady Margaret agrees to sponsor Olivia as a student in Belgravia's acclaimed summer ballet program.
+Initially reluctant, Stacy eventually accepts.
+This is because Lady Margaret agrees to sponsor Olivia as a student in Belgravia's acclaimed summer ballet program.

 Stacy and Margaret quickly teach each other about their lives and behavior to minimize suspicion, and part ways.
 Olivia quickly discovers the switch but helps keep the secret while bonding with Margaret.
 Meanwhile, Prince Edward – who was supposed to be away on business for the two days of the switch – changes his plans to spend time with his fiancée.

-King George senses something is afoot, tasking his butler Frank to watch her.
+King George senses something is afoot, so tasks his butler Frank to watch her.
 Stacy adapts to court life and begins falling in love with Prince Edward, while Margaret falls in love with Kevin and realizes that she loves living a normal life.
-Despite this, they switch back as planned.
+Despite this, the women switch back as planned.
 Meanwhile, Brianna sneaks into the TV station one night and sabotages Stacy's mixer.

 Frank photographs Margaret and Stacy together, and shows that they swapped identities to the Queen.
-The Queen then fakes illness to send Edward and Margaret to attend the competition in her place.
+She then fakes illness to send Edward and Margaret to attend the competition in her place.
 There, due to Brianna's vandalism, Stacy is forced to mix her ingredients by hand.

 Despite the setback, Stacy and Kevin win first prize, with medals presented by Lady Margaret and Prince Edward, where their switch is discovered.
 Margaret professes her love for Kevin, while Stacy walks away, feeling out of place in Edward's royal life.
 Edward stops her and proposes, suggesting a Christmas wedding in a year if they are still in love.

 One year later, Stacy marries Prince Edward and becomes Princess of Belgravia, and Margaret catches the bouquet.